70s

 Artist Archives of the Future

 … a prominent artist and theorist of the Polish neo-avantgarde, represents the art network of the 1970s and 1980s.
-Similarly to – and in part overlapping with – Artpool, it has a significant collection of mail art, including works by several Hungarian artists (e.g. Sándor Pinczehelyi, László Beke, Gábor Attalai, György Galántai, Gábor Tóth and Dóra Maurer).
-The outcome of this collaboration will be on view for the general public in November 2024, at the Platán Gallery in …
+Similar to—and in part overlapping with—Artpool, it has a significant collection of mail art, including works by several Hungarian artists (e.g. Sándor Pinczehelyi, László Beke, Gábor Attalai, György Galántai, Gábor Tóth and Dóra Maurer).
+The outcome of this collaboration was on view for the general public in November 2024, at the Platán Gallery in Budapest.
+Exhibiton …

 Flóra Barkóczi